A large investment manager with over 90,000 unique security master instruments between their held portfolios and associated benchmarks.

 500 West Madison StreetSuite 1000Chicago, IL 60661

-Grandview Analytics is a technology consulting and managed data services company serving financial institutions nationwide.
+Grandview Analytics is a technology consulting and data management software company serving financial institutions nationwide.
 We offer strategic advisory, technology implementation, systems integration, and data and analytics consulting services as well as managed data services powered by our Rivvit data management and reporting platform.

 500 West Madison St.Suite 1000Chicago, IL 60661